And this was too cool of an opportunity for me not to add a bass line, root-heavy as it is.

 (Sorry if I'm improperly naming the chunks of the song [verse vs. channel vs. chorus vs... post-channel?]; this song has as many distinct chunks as Alanis Morisette's "You Oughta Know".)

 Let us have ourselves a seat and talk about Beyoncé's "Love On Top".
 I'm sorry to say that I missed this song's rise up the charts, because it would've instantly improved my view of mainstream pop.
-The first time I half-heard it was on Beyoncé's recent HBO documentary, but it really stuck when I saw it done in person, at one of the Brooklyn shows on the Mrs. Carter Show World Tour earlier this year, and it was immediately imprinted on my brain.
+The first time I half-heard it was on Beyoncé's recent HBO documentary, but it really stuck for me when I saw it done in person, at one of the Brooklyn shows on the Mrs. Carter Show World Tour earlier this year, and it was immediately imprinted on my brain.
 That combination of great R&B chord changes, the '70s-Motown-slash-'80s-New-Edition groove and that series of modulations going up into the stratosphere (which Beyoncé followed upward in full voice WHILE DANCING) blew me away.
 If any group on this strange season can be expected to pull this off, based on their relatively complex harmonic sensibility, it'd be Ten.
 Please make it work, please make it work, PLEASE MAKE IT WORK...

 And my God does this work!
 I won't do a harmonic breakdown of this, because they do it pretty much as it was brilliantly written, but I'll say that it starts with a major-9th, which is always a good sign.
 (Side note: A ma9 was also the the first on-stage chord we ever heard from Afro-Blue in season 3, and, as we all know, on Earth-Two they took first place and shot up the Billboard 200.
 Also, I used to read too many comic books.)
 Remember three paragraphs ago, when I talked about how a good a-cappella performance is one that doesn't make me care if it's just voices?
 Well, minute-for-minute this is arguably better than the original, so mission accomplished.
 It's a tall order to recreate Beyoncé's lead, so it'll take two leads to pull it off, which is perfectly legit and in fact just makes this more awesome.
 And when Emoni takes over on the solo [0:33] and she's escorted upstage, I'm realizing how great the staging is too.
 And a third moment of greatness in that same moment is when a few voices start to split off and do horn licks that get more stacked each time (culminating in "hum-de-li-de" or something like that [0:48]).
 Already this is the one of the best performances of the season, and we're only halfway through.
 The transition to the chorus is this amazing three- (or four-?!) part parallel ascending figure [0:50] that made me think we were already hitting the key changes.
 And OH MY GOD who is doing that muted trumpet line [1:05, 1:07]?